Environment, Health and Safety (EHS)

 Each Sandvik-controlled location will implement and maintain formal systems and processes for risk assessments.
 All employees can and are encouraged to report the hazards they observe.
 The system supports a process for handling all hazards adequately and following them through to completion.
 The most senior Sandvik manager at each location is responsible for correct handling of the registered hazard.

-Each business area / location has an Incident Reporting and Investigation system and is responsible for ensuring the findings from incident investigations are shared within the organization.
-All employees have access to a colleague in their immediate workplace or as part of their organization who is representing the EHS function within Sandvik.
+Each business area/location has an Incident Reporting and Investigation system and is responsible for ensuring the findings from incident investigations are shared within the organization.
+All employees have access to a colleague in their immediate workplace or as part of their organization who represents the EHS function within Sandvik.

 Health and safety committees are organized depending on the nature of the local organization and the issues within that region.
 Typically, representatives are from local management, employees and EHS professionals.